-Once the CTA becomes effective, reporting companies formed or registered after the effective date must submit the beneficial ownership information at the time of formation or registration.
-Reporting companies formed prior to the effective date of the CTA will have two years after the effective date of the implementing regulations to provide beneficial ownership information to FinCEN.
-Additionally, reporting companies will be subject to ongoing reporting obligations to update any change in beneficial ownership information within one year after the date the change occurred.
+Once the CTA becomes effective, reporting companies formed or registered after the effective date must submit the beneficial ownership information within 14 days of the date of formation or registration.
+Reporting companies formed prior to the effective date of the CTA will have one year after the effective date of the implementing regulations to provide beneficial ownership information to FinCEN.
+Additionally, reporting companies will be subject to ongoing reporting obligations to update any change in beneficial ownership information within 30 days after the date the change occurred.
+In the event of inaccurate information, reporting companies have 14 days to correct a report after they discover or have reason to know the information was incorrect.